Orthodontics focuses on preventing, diagnosing, and treating crooked teeth and bite problems.

 Who offers orthodontic treatment?

-They undergo two to three years of additional training /residency program after (4 years of) dental school, focusing on improving their bite.
-Their dedication to your well-being instills confidence that you are in capable hands.
+They undergo two to three years of additional training /residency program after (4 years of) dental school, focusing on moving teeth and correcting bites.

 Importance of orthodontic treatment